 Conclusion: Understanding the Impact of Breaking a Lease on Your Credit Score

-Breaking a lease can have a negative impact on your credit score, especially if your landlord reports the delinquency to the credit bureaus or sends your account to a collection agency.
-However, there are steps you can take to minimize the damage, such as negotiating a lease termination agreement or subletting your apartment.
+Breaking a lease can hurt your credit score, especially if your landlord reports the delinquency to the credit bureaus or sends your account to a collection agency.

 It’s also important to consider the role of renters insurance in protecting your credit score.
 Renters insurance can cover the cost of damages or liabilities that occur in your apartment, which can help you avoid unexpected expenses that could lead to missed rent payments.
-Lease Hurt Your Credit

 Frequently Asked Questions About Breaking a Lease and Credit Scores